Glenn Hegar

 Reselling Information Services

-You may need an information service from a third party so that you can sell that information service to your customer.
-You may give a resale certificate to the third party in lieu of paying tax on an information service sold to your customer.
-You will then collect tax on the total amount to your customer for the information service.
+You may need to purchase an information service from a third party so that you can resell that information service to your customer.
+You can give a resale certificate to the third party in lieu of paying tax on an information service sold to your customer.
+You will then collect tax on 80 percent of the amount charged to your customer for the information service.

 94-109